ewellmann/capstone/starter_file/README.md

 ## Hyperparameter Tuning

 For the HyperDrive run we choose the logistic regression algorithm from the SKLearn framewokr.
 Logistic regression is a popular algorithm used for binary classification tasks.
-In the HyperDrive model, you can specify the hyperparameters of the logistic regression algorithm, such as the regularization strength `c` and the number of iterations `max_iter`.
+In the HyperDrive model, you can specify the hyperparameters of the logistic regression algorithm, such as the regularization strength `C` and the number of iterations `max_iter`.
 The HyperDrive will then explore different combinations of hyperparameters to find the best-performing model based on the specified evaluation metric

 ### Hyperdrive Configuration

 We chose `BanditPolicy` as the early stopping policy.
 BanditPolicy stops poorly performing runs based on a slack factor and evaluation interval.
 It compares the performance of each run to the best performing run at a given evaluation interval and terminates runs that are not within the slack factor of the best performing run.

-As hyperparameter sampling method we choose RandomParameterSampling that randomly selects values for each hyperparameter from a defined search space.
+As hyperparameter sampling method we choose `RandomParameterSampling` that randomly selects values for each hyperparameter from a defined search space.
 It allows for a more comprehensive exploration of the hyperparameter space, increasing the chances of finding the optimal combination of hyperparameters for the model.

 Any other parameters such as searchspace, primary metric, total_runs, ... can be found in the codesnipped below.